-Luckily, bed bugs are visible to the naked eye and can easily be identified as long as you know what to look for.
+Luckily, bed bugs are visible to the naked eye and can often be identified as long as you know what to look for.

 What Do Bed Bugs Look Like?: